 When demolition begins on a nearby tenement, the Guerreros are forced to reimagine their life in Nothar Park, the predominantly Dominican part of New York City where they have lived for the last twenty years.
 The family fragments—the elder, Eusebia, scheming to stop construction, the daughter, Luz, distracted by a sweltering romance with the developer, and the father, Vladimir, secretly scheming to retire in the Dominican Republic.
 PEN awardee Cleyvis Natera’s debut novel, Neruda on the Park, is a long-awaited interrogation of the pressures of gentrification, and what happens when the forces of ambition uproot a long-settled family tree.

-Join Natera in conversation with Kirkus Prize finalist Naima Coster as they unpack this electric debut and interrogate the sacrifices we must make to protect what we love most.
+Natera joined Kirkus Prize finalist Naima Coster in conversation, unpacking this electric debut and interrogating the sacrifices we make to protect what we love most.

 Neruda on the Park

 The Guerreros have lived in Nothar Park, a predominantly Dominican part of New York City, for twenty years.
 When demolition begins on a neighboring tenement, Eusebia, an elder of the community, takes matters into her own hands by devising an increasingly dangerous series of schemes to stop construction of the luxury condos.
 Meanwhile Eusebia’s daughter, Luz, a rising associate at a top Manhattan law firm who strives to live the bougie lifestyle her parents worked hard to give her, becomes distracted by a sweltering romance with the handsome white developer of the company her mother so vehemently opposes.